 Radio waves are a type of electromagnetic radiation used in communication technologies like television, mobile phones, and radios.
 Radio waves are received by these devices that convert them into mechanical vibrations in the speaker to generate sound waves.
 The radio-frequency spectrum is a small part of the electromagnetic (EM) spectrum.

-The electromagnetic spectrum is divided into seven regions according to the decreasing wavelength, increasing energy and frequency.
-Some designations are radio waves, microwaves, infrared (IR), visible light, ultraviolet (UV), X-rays and gamma-rays.
+The electromagnetic spectrum is divided into seven regions according to the decreasing wavelength, increasing energy, and frequency.
+Some designations are radio waves, microwaves, infrared (IR), visible light, ultraviolet (UV), X-rays, and gamma rays.
 In the EM Spectrum, radio waves have the longest wavelength.

-Radio Waves transmit music, conversations, pictures and data invisibly through the air may be over millions of miles and it happens in thousands of different ways.
+Radio Waves transmit music, conversations, pictures, and data invisibly through the air may be over millions of miles and it happens in thousands of different ways.
 As discussed above, radio waves are invisible and are undetectable to humans.
 But we can't ignore that it has a great impact on society.
-All the wireless technologies use radio waves to communicate whether a cell phone, a baby monitor, a cordless phone, etc.
+All wireless technologies use radio waves to communicate whether a cell phone, a baby monitor, a cordless phone, etc.

 “On this World Radio Day, let us recognize the enduring power of radio to promote diversity and help build a more peaceful and inclusive world”. - UN Secretary-General Antonio Guterres